rougetimelord/keypad/README.md

 # Key Pad

 ~~Pioneer is always right.~~
-This tool adds a leading zero to your MiK key tags, so that the sorting on XDJs/CDJs git actually makes sense.
+This tool adds a leading zero to your MiK key tags, so that the sorting on XDJs/CDJs actually makes sense.

 ### How do I use this?!